 Reine seems to do a decent job of directing with the budget available.
 He can blow things up with cookie-cutter choreography, mapping out a so-so plot.
 The hodgepodge, dull soldiers take whimsical shots at Tanner through rifle scopes.
 They even put him through a desert with land mines.
 Still, nothing seems to work for the movie because so much potential is lost in the acting and budget constraints

-Baseball is America’s favorite past time.
+Baseball is America’s favorite pastime.
 We certainly have our fair share of baseball heroes who have become legends in their own time.
-Watching the four documentaries in Baseball Legends, I learned so much about four very different athletics.
-All special and talented in their own way, by some they are Gods, built the foundation of what we have today.
+Watching the four documentaries in Baseball Legends, I learned so much about four very different athletes.
+All special and talented in their own way, some are Gods, and they built the foundation of what we have today.

 Co-directed by Josh Oshinsky and Jeff Spaulding, Baseball Legends is narrated by Martin Sheen.
 The DVDs offer epic tales of four baseball heroes.
 Babe Ruth, Ted Williams, Hank Aaron and Lou Gehrig turned baseball into the National Pastime that it is presently.

-Each story is inspiring while bringing a fresh historical and poignant perspective of the lives of these sport icons.
-Using rare and enhanced archival material and state-of-the-art production techniques, these films are perfect for anyone who is interested in baseball and history in general.
+Each story is inspiring while bringing a fresh historical and poignant perspective of the lives of these sports icons.
+Using rare and enhanced archival material and state-of-the-art production techniques, these films are perfect for anyone interested in baseball and history.

-Some keep points covered in the movies are Babe Ruth, his bat turned him into a household name, Ted Williams, the last player to hit .400, Lou Gehrig, won 6 World Series before illness ended his career, and Hank Aaron, rose from adversity to break the record of a king.
+Some key points covered in the movies are Babe Ruth, his bat turned him into a household name; Ted Williams, the last player to hit .400; Lou Gehrig, who won 6 World Series before illness ended his career; and Hank Aaron, who rose from adversity to break the record of a king.

 DVD Special Features include The Making of American Hercules about Babe Ruth, and his rare player interviews with historic game footage.
 Ted Williams Hall of Fame induction is included.
 Saving the best for last, there are several extended interviews with various experts and archival footage from the Major League Baseball Film and Video Archive.

-All in all, I discovered information I had never know about these four legends.
+All in all, I discovered information I had never known about these four legends.
 Babe Ruth cut his teeth as a pitcher with the Boston Red Sox.
-He developed in to a lethal opponent in both his arm and bat, helping Boston win a couple of World Series titles.
+He developed into a lethal opponent with both his arm and bat, helping Boston win a couple of World Series titles.
 Lou Gehrig was an Ivy League student and played baseball while going to school at Columbia.
 Ted Williams left baseball twice in order to fight for the Marines.
 He was a jet pilot during both World War II and the Korean War.
-Hank Aaron went unnoticed as player for the Milwaukee Braves, yet he broke Babe Ruth’s career home run record when the team transferred to Atlanta.
+Hank Aaron went unnoticed as a player for the Milwaukee Braves, yet he broke Babe Ruth’s career home run record when the team transferred to Atlanta.

-The sound track by Danny Elfman is brilliant and engages the story.
+The Danny Elfman soundtrack is brilliant and enhances the story.
 Elfman adds a bit of spice to the movie with songs from REM and Tindersticks, an English indie rock band.

 If you don’t know about Lipsky and Wallace, then it might be difficult to understand and follow the movie.
 It is worth watching, though, for the acting is great, including the supporting actors.

 It starts off with a sit down interview with Izzy, played by Imogen Poots, who is a hooker-turned actress and now successful.
-She talks about her rise to stardom and her first role on Broadway.
-She reflects on the people involved with her breakout role, and the movie cuts to that time on Broadway where they are thrown into a romantic state of uncertainty and confusion.
+She talks about her rise to stardom and her first Broadway role.
+She reflects on the people involved in her breakout role, and the movie cuts to that time on Broadway, where they are thrown into a state of romantic uncertainty and confusion.

 A salacious, but bleeding heart director, played convincingly by Owen Wilson, hires Izzy, a former hooker he solicited, now turned actress, to star alongside his wife, played humorously by Kathryn Hahn, and his wife’s ex-lover, played by Rhys Ifans.
 Playing on the outer edge of this confusion and adding a lot of hilarity are Jennifer Aniston, Cybil Sheppard and Will Forte.
-There are also numerous cameos such as Tatum O’Neal, Quentin Taranitino and Peter Bogdanovich himself.
+There are also numerous cameos, including Tatum O’Neal, Quentin Tarantino and Peter Bogdanovich himself.

-Jennifer Aniston plays someone that I have never seen her play before, an unlikeable character, so I was uncomfortable with it at first.
-She does a great job of being the typical psychologist, who totally makes the patient feel inadequate and weak.
-Adding to that, in their face telling them what is wrong with them.
+Jennifer Aniston plays someone that I have never seen her play before, an unlikable character, so I was uncomfortable with it at first.
+She does a great job of being the typical psychologist who totally makes the patient feel inadequate and weak.
+Adding to that, in their face, telling them what is wrong with them.
 Aniston is great and funny.

 There are so many good qualities in this movie.
-The reason I really enjoyed it is because of the director, Peter Bogdanovich brought all these fine actors, some is has worked with before, together.
+The reason I really enjoyed it is that the director, Peter Bogdanovich, brought together all these fine actors, some of whom I had worked with before.
 He is such a wonderful director, and I am delighted to see him working again.

 The mini-series frames Marilyn as a tragic figure, pouring her heart and life out to a psychologist, played by Jack Noseworthy.
 The director, Laurie Collyer, has Noseworthy play the doctor as one who listens as Monroe recalls her life.
 The story begins with Marilyn being taken away from her mother.
 Susan Sarandon’s daughter, Eva Amurri Martino, plays the younger version of her mother while Sarandon plays the older version.
 We learn that Marilyn was raised by a guardian she named Aunt Grace, played convincingly by Emily Watson.
 She was also in an orphanage, but married at 16 just to find a place to live.